Ahmed-Hindy/devspace/README.md

 DevSpace is a self-hosted MCP server that lets ChatGPT read, edit, search, and run code in your real local projects — your files, your tools, your terminal — without uploading anything to a third party.
 You run it on your machine, expose it through a tunnel you control, and approve the connection with a password only you have.

-> Think of it as bringing the code assistant you already talk to into the codebase you actually work in.

 ## Quick Start

 DevSpace requires Node `>=20.12 <27`.
 Node 22 LTS is recommended.